 Lots of people are talking about the new iPad tablet computer device.
 You go to a store with your girlfriend to try one out but you aren't impressed by it.
 You don't understand why everyone is so excited.
-You say to your girlfriend:
+You say this to your girlfriend express your disappointment.

 I don't see what the big deal is.

-This means that you don't understand something or don't agree with it.
+This either means that you don't understand something or that you don't agree with it.
 For example, if you're waiting for a long time on an airplane for it to take off, you can say to the person who's riding with you:

 I don't see what's taking so long.